Step 1

 Substitute leftover salmon fillet with canned salmon or chopped rotisserie chicken for variation.

-The Allium family, which also contains garlic, onions, leeks, and shallots, also includes scallions.
-The leaves of scallions are hollow tubes that are dark green and grow in clusters.
-Although various distinct types of onions are referred to as “scallions,” authentic scallions have a white base with straight sides rather than round ones (which distinguishes the beginnings of a bulb developing).
-The bottom of the white end normally has a few short, off-white root threads sticking out of it.
+Scallions are a member of the Allium family, which also includes garlic, onions, leeks, and shallots.
+Scallion leaves are hollow tubes that are dark green and develop in groups.
+Although many other varieties of onions are referred to as “scallions,” true scallions are distinguished by their white base and straight, as opposed to rounded, sides, which show the beginnings of a forming bulb.
+Typically, a few short, off-white root threads protrude from the white end’s bottom.

 Scallions have the excellent quality of being mild enough to be eaten fresh or cooked for a small amount of time, preserving their crisp texture.